alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * bones, carsasses and blood
 * collagen or any animal part used to manufacture drugs

-You'll also need a special certificate to export animal germplasm like semen, ova, embryos from cattle, sheep, goats and pigs - the rules are different if they're from other animals [link to endangered animal content].
+You'll also need a special certificate to export animal germplasm like semen, ova, embryos from cattle, sheep, goats and pigs

+^The rules are different if they're from other animals [link to endangered animal content].

 [Question for SME: Does sheep and goat semen, ova, embryos follow the Balai rules?
 There seems to be some contradiction]